-These financial instruments have no material risk exposure other than credit risk in respect to cash.
-The Company mitigates credit risk by risk management policies that require significant cash deposits or any short-term investments be invested with Canadian chartered banks rated BBB or better, or commercial paper issuers R1/A2/P2 or higher.
-In addition, all investments must be less than one year in duration.
+These financial instruments have no material risk exposure.
+The Company's risk management policies require significant cash deposits or any short-term investments be invested with Canadian chartered banks rated BBB or better, or commercial paper issuers R1/A2/P2 or higher.
+All investments must be less than one year in duration.